hard-nett/docs/docs/guides/nodes/faq.md

 Terp Network is based on Tendermint that relies on a set of validators to secure the network.
 The role of validators is to run a full node and participate in consensus by broadcasting votes that contain cryptographic signatures signed by the validator's private key.
 Validators commit new blocks in the blockchain and receive reward in exchange for their work.
 Validators must also participate in governance by voting on proposals.
 Validators are weighted according to their total stake.

 ## What is staking?
-Terp Network is a public Proof-Of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens (TERP) bonded as collateral.
-These TERP tokens can be self-delegated directly by the validator or delegated to the validator by other TERP holders.
+Terp Network is a public Proof-Of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens (`$TERP`) bonded as collateral.
+These `$TERP` tokens can be self-delegated directly by the validator or delegated to the validator by other `$TERP` holders.

 Any user in the system can declare their intention to become a validator by sending a create-validator transaction to become validator candidates.